djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

     md_davis sequence 2VH7/2VH7_structure.pdb -r fasta

-2. Use a sequence alignment program or webserver like `Clustal Omega <https://www.ebi.ac.uk/Tools/msa/clustalo/>`_ or `T-coffee <https://www.ebi.ac.uk/Tools/msa/tcoffee/>`_ to obtain the alignment of these sequences in ClustalW format.
+2. Use a sequence alignment program or webservers like `Clustal Omega <https://www.ebi.ac.uk/Tools/msa/clustalo/>`_ or `T-coffee <https://www.ebi.ac.uk/Tools/msa/tcoffee/>`_ to obtain the alignment of these sequences in ClustalW format.

 .. code-block:: text